VirtualKitty/VirtualKitty.github.io/README.md

 - HTML

-- C#
+- Java

 - MySQL.

-And she is working on a small _DBMS project_ required for her University.
+And she is working on a small _projects_ required for her University.